MRAJWANI/portfolio/README.md

 *	Collaborate directly with stakeholders to assess business needs, define and manage requirements, and implement digital ESG solutions for sustainability performance and regulatory compliance, integrating advanced business and data analytics, process optimisations, and automation.
 *	Successfully manage and deliver both self-led and team projects, coordinating complex data science and reporting efforts across various initiatives using SQL, Python, Alteryx, Power BI, bespoke solutions and more.
 *	Key achievements:
-**	  Led implementation of a full end-to-end solution for a national utility provider, reducing the regulatory reporting crunch by 30% and enhancing reporting consistency across the business.
+     Led implementation of a full end-to-end solution for a key account over 18 months, reducing the regulatory reporting crunch by 30% and enhancing reporting consistency across the business, resulting in over 2500 hours of savings across the year.
-**	  Led the automation of data gathering, analysis, and reporting for a software provider, achieving a 75% reduction in monthly report production time and aiding more timely decision making.
+     Led the automation of data gathering, analysis, and reporting for a software provider, achieving a 75% reduction in monthly report production time and aiding more timely decision making.

 <br>